offline-function-calling/sdk/docs/bench/methodology.md

     &nbsp;The model must be able to produce valid, executable function calls that conform to the defined API, with correctly named parameters and formatted arguments.

-!!! note "`output-understanding`"
+!!! note "`context-understanding`"

-    &nbsp;The model must make use of the data returned by a function to generate helpful, user-friendly responses and inform subsequent actions.
+    &nbsp;The model must make use of the information from earlier in the conversation, including data returned by a function to generate helpful, user-friendly responses and inform subsequent actions.

 !!! note "`parallel-calling`"